 Supported by Ministry for Ecological and Solidarity Transition.
 Replaces TEEC label.
 Focuses on the energy and ecological transition for the climate, so has environmental bias rather than full ESG spectrum.

 Created in 1997.
 Focused on social solidarity finance and applies both to investment funds and savings products.
 5% to 10% of assets must be invested in socially responsible activities, with the rest of the portfolio meeting ESG criteria.
 May gain in importance as the 2019 ‘Loi PACTE’ – a law that seeks to ensure greater sharing across society of the value created by businesses – takes effect.

-Developed by financial federation, Febelfin, and issued by Forum Ethibel, ensuring the collaboration of two universities recognised in this field.
-Label is compulsory for marketing an SRI-themed investment fund in Belgium.
-Since 2019 launch, 320 funds labelled representing outstanding assets totalling EUR 138 billion.
-Three-fold assessment: sectoral exclusions; full ESG criteria integration; monitoring of range of SRI strategies.
-Eighty BNPP AM funds (equities, bonds, money market, diversified, index and structured) with a total of EUR 53 billion in AUM have obtained this label.
+Developed by financial federation, Febelfin, and issued by the Central Labelling Agency.
+Label is compulsory for marketing an SRI-themed investment fund in Belgium by signatory companies.
+Since 2019 launch, 410 funds labelled representing outstanding assets totalling EUR 175 billion.
+Three-fold assessment: a) sectoral exclusions; b) full ESG criteria integration; c) use of one of the following recognised sustainability strategies: positive/best-in-class screening; sustainability-themed investing; impact/community investing.
+85 BNPP AM funds (equities, bonds, money market, diversified, index and structured) with a total of EUR 58 billion in AUM (December 2019) have obtained this label.

 Created by an independent, international non-profit association, LuxFLAG labels cover fewer funds (183 at the end of December 2019) than those in France (321 for SRI label) and Belgium (320).
 Assessment is split into three sub-categories: environment, ESG and climate change.
 This may deter those asset managers who prioritise getting the ESG label.